ghga-de/microservice-repository-template/README.md

 in combination with Docker Compose.

 To use it, you have to have Docker Compose as well as vscode with its "Remote - Containers" extension (`ms-vscode-remote.remote-containers`) installed.
-Then, you just have to open this repo in vscode and run the command `Remote-Containers: Reopen in Container` from the vscode "Command Palette".
+Then open this repository in vscode and run the command `Remote-Containers: Reopen in Container` from the vscode "Command Palette".

 This will give you a full-fledged, pre-configured development environment including: